-(a) The Agency may allow a school to use a previously unapproved instructor to teach temporarily for a reasonable amount of time in the case of an emergency, as determined by the Agency.

-Failing to invite students to tour the school's facility and inspect the equipment
+- (a) The AgencyCommission may allow a school to use a previously unapproved instructor to teach temporarily for a reasonable amount of time in the case of an emergency, as determined by the AgencyCommission. - (b) In such circumstances, the school shall provide written notice to the AgencyCommission delivered no later than the first day the temporary instructor begins teaching.
+The notice shall include: - (1) the class to be taught; - (2) the name of the approved instructor; - (3) the name of the temporary instructor; and

-Violating any other provision of statute or rule relating to career schools and colleges

-(b) In such circumstances, the school shall provide written notice to the Agency delivered no later than the first day the temporary instructor begins teaching.
-The notice shall include:

-14 (1) the class to be taught;

-(2) the name of the approved instructor;